 Every time we tell a story it might change just a bit, and then we remember it that way.
 But memories are also shaped by temperament and by our personalities.
 Judy had a tougher time from the day she was born, and was more cynical, pessimistic, and skeptical than I was.
 She had a hot temper and never backed down from a fight.
 I probably benefited from the fact that my parents still loved each other, and both loved me when I was born.
 Even with all that followed, those first few months shaped me differently.
 I was more gullible and trusting, eager to please, introverted, anxious, and less courageous.
 This comes through in the ways that we remember and how we tell our stories.

 Raised together in the same family we had completely different experiences, and every bit of it is true.
 It's all our consensual reality.

 I am a published author and a clinical psychologist specializing in divorce-related issues.
-My book, The Parent's Guide to Birdnesting, was published by Simon & Shuster in September 2020.
+My book, The Parent's Guide to Birdnesting, was published by Simon & Schuster in September 2020.
 I write regularly for Psychology Today and am active on social media.